On Model Calibration for Long-Tailed Object Detection and Instance Segmentation: Acknowledgments and Funding Transparency Statement

-{ This research is supported by the OSU GI Development funds.
-We are thankful for the generous support of computational resources by Ohio Supercomputer Center and AWS Cloud Credits for Research.
-We thank Zhiyun Lu for feedback on an early draft.}
+This research is partially supported by NSF IIS-2107077 and the OSU GI Development funds.
+We are thankful for the generous support of the computational resources by the Ohio Supercomputer Center.
+We thank Zhiyun Lu (Google) for feedback on an early draft of this paper and Han-Jia Ye (Nanjing University) for the help on image classification experiments.

 { }